walkerofthesky/style-guide/stories/notes/buttonAttentionAnimation.md

 # Button Attention Animation

+Toggle the attention class in the Knobs panel.

 ## When To Use

 This is good to use when trying to capture the user's attention that something about the button changed.